iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ## Introduction

 Dealing with environments with sparse rewards, i.e. feedback at a low frequency, in reinforcement learning (RL) requires meaningful exploration.
 One way to encourage the RL agent to perform meaningful exploration is by instilling intrinsic motivation into the agents.
 This intrinsic motivation usually comes in the form of curiosity.
 As Schmidhuber <d-cite key="Schmidhuber1991APF"></d-cite> highlighted : One becomes curious as soon as one believes there's something about the world that one does not know.
 It is because of this that curiosity or intrinsic rewards are usually predictive errors.
 For instance, an RL agent equipped with a world model is given the current state of the environment, $$s_t$$, and attempts to predict the next state, $$s_{t+1}$$.
 The error in this prediction is the intrinsic reward.
 As the world model improves one should expect the intrinsic rewards to decrease as the agent's knowledge about environment increases.
+This is known as curiosity-driven exploration.

 Now there has been success with curious agents solving environments with sparse rewards <d-cite key="burda2018exploration, guo2022byolexplore, jarrett2023curiosity, pathak2017curiositydriven,burda2018largescale"></d-cite>.
 Curiosity algorithms such as Random Network Distillation (RND) <d-cite key="burda2018exploration"></d-cite> and BYOL-Explore <d-cite key="guo2022byolexplore"></d-cite> are hand-designed and are able to perform well across different environments.
 However, in the 2020 paper <d-cite key="alet2020metalearning"></d-cite>, Meta-learning curiosity algorithms, Alet et al. took a different and unique approach to discovering new curisoity algorithms.
 They did this by meta-learning pieces of code.